fkie-cad/FACT_Search_and_Download/README.md

-# FACT - Search and Download
+# FACT Search and Download

 This program utilizes the [FACT](https://fkie-cad.github.io/FACT_core/) REST API to find and download all files matching a specific query.
-If used with **'-F'** parameter it downloads all firmware image that include files matching the query.
+If used with '*-F*' parameter it downloads all firmware image that include files matching the query.

 This tool is intended to create a ground truth matching specific parameters for scientific research on firmware.